egtann/meteor-pagination/README.md

 Pagination.collection(cursor, options);
 ```

-It's important to note that cursor is actually the returned values of collection.find().
+It's important to note that cursor is actually the returned values of Meteor.Collection.find().
 So if you have a collection named People, you might use Pagination.collection() like this:

 ```js
 Pagination.collection(People.find({}), options);